qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

    If the variable is not found, ``NULL`` will be returned."
    "eval", "Evaluates an expression which is passed in a string.
-   Useful to expand dynamic parameters passed as context variables or fields." eval_template |314|", "Evaluates a template which is passed in a string.
+   Useful to expand dynamic parameters passed as context variables or fields."
+   "eval_template |314|", "Evaluates a template which is passed in a string.
    Useful to expand dynamic parameters passed as context variables or fields."
    "is_layer_visible", "Returns true if a specified layer is visible" "layer_property", "Returns a property of a layer or a value of its metadata.